annoymousGiraf/java-catch-up/Java9.md

 	httpResponse.cancel(true);
 }
 ```
-the request running in the background allowing the code to continue with the other tasks then handles the response with a `completableFuture`.
+the request running in the background allowing the code to continue with the other tasks and then handles the response with a `completableFuture`.

 #### Comments
 1. `_` is a reserved keyword since Java 9
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODM3OTAyMDAyLDI2MDI2MzIyMiwtNzQyMD
+eyJoaXN0b3J5IjpbLTE2MTM3OTY2MTMsMjYwMjYzMjIyLC03ND
-U0NDIsODU2ODYwMzgwLC0xMzEyNjUzODM4LC0xMjkxODI2NDUw
+IwNTQ0Miw4NTY4NjAzODAsLTEzMTI2NTM4MzgsLTEyOTE4MjY0
-LC01MTg4OTA3MDgsLTE2NjAzODcxOTIsLTEyNzA3MTA4MzIsLT
+NTAsLTUxODg5MDcwOCwtMTY2MDM4NzE5MiwtMTI3MDcxMDgzMi
-c2ODE1MDM4NywtOTQwMjA5MzE5LC01Nzk2MTc4MDIsLTg4NDM4
+wtNzY4MTUwMzg3LC05NDAyMDkzMTksLTU3OTYxNzgwMiwtODg0
-MzQyMCwtOTg5OTI5ODJdfQ==
+MzgzNDIwLC05ODk5Mjk4Ml19
 -->